FTC9837/embedded-systems-course/README.md

 **Workshop Topic #1: Blinking LEDs**
 Date: 2/26/2021
-Type: Hands-on with Hardware and Programming Corresponding Topics: 2.1 LED
+Type: Hands-on with Hardware and Programming
+Corresponding Topics: 2.1 LED
 - Introduce circuits, proper circuit design, and circuit elements
 - Learn the Arduino IDE
 - Learn to send digital outputs

+**Workshop Topic #2: Digital Inputs: Buttons**
+Date: 3/12/2021
+Type: Hands-on with Hardware and Programming
+Corresponding Topics: 2.3 Digital Inputs
+- Introduce digital inputs such as buttons
+- Use such inputs in a circuit